Pine Mountain Settlement School

 Page 01. [delong_ltrs_annual_001.jpg]

-After receipt of a letter from the Baptist preacher [Lewis Lyttle] about needs in Pine Mountain country, Ethel de Long wrote in a “Dear Friend” letter, with the inside address of Hindman, Knott County, Kentucky, that she planned at once to visit the area as part of the search for a school location.
+After receipt of a letter from the Baptist preacher [Rev. Lewis Lyttle] about needs in Pine Mountain country, both Katherine Pettit and Ethel de Long wrote a “Dear Friend” letter, with the inside address of Hindman, Knott County, Kentucky.
+Ethel de Long’s letter describes in detail the same trip taken by Katherine Pettit and Stephen Guilford, Ethel and Harriet Butler, that she planned at once to visit the area as part of the search for a school location.
 In a great amount of detail she describes this trip, the people she meets along the way, and the evidence of a need for a school.

-They Hindman group started out on a November morning in a wagon driven by a school boy and traveled from one creek to another.
+The Hindman group started out on a November morning in a wagon driven by Guilford, a Hindman student, and traveled from one creek to another.
 When they stopped at the gap to rest the horses and eat their dinner, a neighbor came with horse feed and told stories about his children and their meager education because they lived so far from a school.
 She describes the homes along Bull Creek as “miserable.”

 Page 02. [delong_ltrs_annual_002.jpg]